Argentina–Chile relations: Pactos de Mayo and 1902 Andes Boundary Case

 The Pactos de Mayo are four protocols signed in Santiago de Chile by Chile and Argentina on 28 May 1902 in order to extend their relations and resolve its territorial disputes.
 The disputes had led both countries to increase their military budgets and run an arms race in the 1890s.
-More significantly the two countries divided their influence in South America into two spheres: Argentina would not threaten Chile's Pacific Coast hegemony, and Santiago promised not to intrude east of the Andes.
+More significantly the two countries divided their influence in South America into two spheres: Argentina would not threaten Chile's Pacific Coast hegemony, and Chile promised not to intrude east of the Andes.

+The statue Christ the Redeemer of the Andes was erected in 1904 as a symbol of the new friendship, on the border where Chile Route 60 met National Route 7 (Argentina).

 Snipe incident

 In 1958 the Argentine Navy shelled a Chilean lighthouse and disembarked infantry in the uninhabitable islet Snipe, at the east entrance of the Beagle Channel.